-I, [print or type full name], of [print or type full address], declare under penalty of perjury that I have read in its entirety and understand the Confidentiality Stipulation that was agreed to by Plaintiffs Fanny Millstein and Martin Kleinbart and Wells Fargo Bank, N.A. in the case of Millstein v.
-Wells Fargo Bank, N.A., Case No. 1:24-cv-22142-DPG.
-I agree to comply with and to be bound by all the terms of this Confidentiality Stipulation, and I understand and acknowledge that failure to so comply could expose me to sanctions and punishment in the nature of contempt.
-I solemnly promise that I will not disclose in any manner any information or item that is subject to this Confidentiality Stipulation to any person or entity except in strict compliance with the provisions of this Confidentiality Stipulation.
-I further agree to submit to the jurisdiction of the United States District Court for the Southern District of Florida for the purpose of enforcing the terms of this Confidentiality Stipulation, even if such enforcement proceedings occur after termination of this action.
-I hereby appoint [print or type full name] of [print or type full address and telephone number] as my agent for service of process in connection with this action or any proceedings related to enforcement of this Confidentiality Stipulation.
-Date: City and State where sworn and signed: Printed name: Signature:
+I, [print or type full name], of [print or type full address], declare under penalty of perjury that I have read in its entirety and understand the Confidentiality Order that was agreed to by Plaintiffs Fanny Millstein and Martin Kleinbart and Wells Fargo Bank, N.A., in the case of Millstein v.
+Wells Fargo Bank, N.A., Case No. 1:24-cv-22142- GAYLES/GOODMAN.
+I agree to comply with and to be bound by all the terms of this Confidentiality Order, and I understand and acknowledge that failure to so comply could expose me to sanctions and punishment in the nature of contempt.
+I solemnly promise that I will not disclose in any manner any information or item that is subject to this Confidentiality Order to any person or entity except in strict compliance with the provisions of this Confidentiality Order.

+I further agree to submit to the jurisdiction of the United States District Court for the Southern District of Florida for the purpose of enforcing the terms of this Confidentiality Order, even if such enforcement proceedings occur after termination of this action.

+I hereby appoint [print or type full name] of [print or type full address and telephone number] as my agent for service of process in connection with this action or any proceedings related to enforcement of this Confidentiality Order.